ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Access to MVS files, z/OS Unix and JES artifacts using 3270-data stream (character-based) emulator.

-o   Note that there are several ISPF emulation packages available.
+    - Note that there are several ISPF emulation packages available.
 In this chapter, we'll be demonstrating and discussing ISPF using IDz's "Host Connection Emulation", which is a free component of IDz.

-o   Ultimately, all the host ISPF software functionality is the same, so it won't matter much which product you use.
+    - Ultimately, all the host ISPF software functionality is the same, so it won't matter much which product you use.

 - Issue z/OS commands directly.